 The biggest problem is that I think everything will only take me just five minutes, but clearly this is not realistic – and I know this really!
 So it is fortunate that I do manage to be fairly organised in other areas.
 I don’t believe that I am naturally organised and so work hard to be able to find the things I need -a place and label for everything!

-Now just because I see that it is worth using a named file on the P.C., putting paperwork away and keeping pens and paper near the phone doesn’t mean that other members of the household have the same beliefs!
+Now just because I see that you can save time using a named file on the P.C., putting paperwork away and keeping pens and paper near the phone doesn’t mean that other members of the household have the same beliefs!
 So again I am left wasting time putting things back where they should be in order to maintain the ‘organisation’.

 The other problem I find with working from home is that I am seen to be able to sort out everything, because I am at home: can I just make a quick phone call here; a letter there; find quotes for this?
 Again this can take more than five minutes and time is precious.

 Being self-employed does mean that work is not consistent, very often all or nothing and vastly unpredictable.
 Forward planning is very important to counter-balance my poor time management skills and help me save time.

 - Keep paperwork filed in date order and keep ahead of deadlines.
 The tax return is never a welcome job, but is not quite so daunting if broken down and worked on a little at a time.
 The HMRC site cleverly saves your progress, so make this a regular job and you will remember where you are at and won’t have a last minute panic.